kubernetes/website/content/en/docs/concepts/scheduling-eviction/eviction-policy.md

 ## Eviction Policy

-The {{< glossary_tooltip text="Kubelet" term_id="kubelet" >}} can proactively monitor for and prevent total starvation of a
+The {{< glossary_tooltip text="kubelet" term_id="kubelet" >}} proactively monitors for
-compute resource.
-In those cases, the `kubelet` can reclaim the starved resource by proactively failing one or more Pods.
+and prevents total starvation of a compute resource.
+In those cases, the `kubelet` can reclaim the starved resource by failing one or more Pods.
 When the `kubelet` fails a Pod, it terminates all of its containers and transitions its `PodPhase` to `Failed`.
-If the evicted Pod is managed by a Deployment, the Deployment will create another Pod to be scheduled by Kubernetes.
+If the evicted Pod is managed by a Deployment, the Deployment creates another Pod to be scheduled by Kubernetes.

 ## {{% heading "whatsnext" %}}

-- Read [Configure out of resource handling](/docs/tasks/administer-cluster/out-of-resource/) to learn more about eviction signals, thresholds, and handling.
+- Learn how to [configure out of resource handling](/docs/tasks/administer-cluster/out-of-resource/) with eviction signals and thresholds.